-Cobblestone streets, horse-drawn carriages, antebellum homes and delectable Lowcountry eats…the number of fun things to do in Charleston, SC is mind-boggling.
+Charming cobblestone streets, horse-drawn carriages, antebellum homes and Lowcountry eats…you’ll love these fun things to do in Charleston, SC.
 Sure, there are great things for families, but we wanted to embrace the romantic side of the Holy City.
 Dan and I visited for a “Date Night Weekend” recently….Follow our plan for the best things to see and do, where to eat and where to stay when your traveling with the one you love.
 We’ve also incorporated notes from Sue who visited witout kids on a Girlfriends Getaway.

 Charleston SC Points of Interest